 The train cars are clean, cool and comfortable, and many stations have Park-n-Ride lots (free or paid) that often connect to bus stops and FlexRide services.
 Bikes can ride, too.
 Visit Regional Transportation District (RTD) for information on fares, zones, schedules, special services and much more.
 The best way is to look at the map and see where the rail system goes.

-In addition to regular bus service around metro Denver, the Regional Transportation District (RTD) bus fleet offers a slew of special rides, services for people with limited mobility, free rides for active duty military.
-A slick skyRide makes hourly runs to Denver International Airport from 18 free park-n-Rides around the city.
-Riders pay fares of $7, $9 or $11, depending on location, and drivers assist with luggage.
-All RTD services, maps, routes, park-n-Rides and fares are detailed on RTD’s excellent bi-lingual website.
+In addition to regular bus service around metro Denver, the RTD bus fleet offers a slew of special rides, services for people with limited mobility, free rides for active-duty military and more.
+A slick SkyRide makes hourly runs to Denver International Airport from Park-n-Rides around the city.
+The fee is $10.50 from anywhere in the RTD service area, and drivers assist with luggage.
+All RTD services, maps, routes, Park-n-Rides and fares are detailed on RTD’s bilingual website.

-Denver is a delightfully walkable place.
-Every important city venue can be reached on foot, from the historic Brown Palace Hotel to the new award-winning Denver Art Museum (100 W. 14th Ave.
-Pkwy.) to the versatile Pepsi Center (1000 Chopper Cir.)
+Sometimes the most pleasant and easy way to explore a place is on foot, and Denver is a delightfully walkable place.
+Every important city venue can be reached on foot, from the historic Brown Palace Hotel & Spay by Marriott to the Denver Art Museum that has newly expanded and renovated campus to the versatile Ball Arena.
 City dwellers can hoof it over the Millennium Bridge connecting the bustling 16th Street Mall with the relaxing Riverfront Park in the Central Platte Valley neighborhood.

 Walkers can share the paths and parks that bikers use; just remember to stay to the right and listen for riders coming up behind you.

 Get out and explore The Mile High City using these many unique options.
 No car needed!